sharpenrocks/Sharpen/README.md

 Are you still having BackgroundWorkers in your code?

 It's time to replace them with async-await! *Sharpen* is equipped with an intelligent heuristics that recognizes potential improvements of your code on a broader scope.

-### Extensive Documentation on C# Language
-Are you tired of searching for new C# features in random blog posts?

-*Sharpen* comes with extensive built-in documentation on C# language features.
-It's a one-stop-shop for everything you ever wanted to know about the design and evolution of C#.

 ## Current Limitations
 Note that in the current version of *Sharpen* the following features mentioned in the above chapters are still not available: